-The RCSD Formal Teacher Observation Form enables observers to align their feedback directly with the standards and elements on the rubrics.
+The RCSD Formal Teacher Observation Form enables observers to align their feedback directly with the domains and elements in the rubrics.
 This ensures that all observers are focused on teaching practices that impact student achievement.
-The RCSD formal teacher observation form provides the ability to collect evidence that are described in each of the Framework rubrics for the Learning Environment Domain and the Instruction Domain.
-The data collected enable the observers and teachers to have rich information for conversations about professional practice grounded in the Framework.
-This information becomes useful for the teacher in setting professional development goals/plans.
-By conducting classroom observations, supervisors, mentors and peer reviewers build a common understanding of a teacher's development.
-The purpose of observing a teacher is to collect information that is used when having a structured conversation about practice.
+The RCSD Formal Teacher Observation Form provides the ability to collect evidence that is described in each of the Framework rubrics for the Classroom Environment and Instruction domains (domains 2 and 3).
+The data collected enable the observers and teachers to have rich, structured conversations about professional practice grounded in the Framework.
+This information encourages reflection, and becomes useful for the teacher in setting professional development goals and plans.
+By conducting classroom observations, supervisors, mentors and peer reviewers build a common understanding of a teacher's development..
 Conducting classroom observations is an essential part of the Framework, but formal classroom observations must be accompanied by conferences both before and after the lesson.
-The planning conference provides essential evidence of a teacher's skill in planning a lesson.